About Us

 For MeeSeva Franchise Appointment and Renewals

-After the appointment of TSTS, it was decided to collect a Security Deposit of Rs 20,000 from both Rural and Urban franchisees, along with Annual Maintenance Charges (AMC) of Rs 10,000 for Urban franchisees and Rs 7,500 for Rural franchisees.
-These revised charges were a significant increase from the previous amounts, placing a financial burden on the franchisees.
+After the appointment of Telangana State Technology Services (TSTS) as the new SCA, a Security Deposit of Rs.
+20,000 was mandated for both Rural and Urban franchisees, alongside Annual Maintenance Charges (AMC) of Rs.
+10,000 for Urban and Rs.
+7,500 for Rural franchisees.
+These revised fees marked a substantial increase from previous rates, placing considerable financial pressure on franchisees.

 After continued persuasions and efforts by the Telangana MeeSeva Federation (TGMF) regarding the complete waiver of Annual Maintenance Charges (AMC), the Government of Telangana has finally agreed to waive off the AMC charges for MeeSeva franchise renewals.